Build a rock for a Django app¶

 .

-View the application logs¶
+View the app logs¶

 sudo docker exec django-hello-world pebble logs django